262. Experiencing daily cognitive dissonance? Admit the U.S. is an oligarchy in order to think and act more effectively.

 Bernhard Gillam, Protectors of our Industries (1883)

-And I’ve come across plenty of other accounts that add particular details to Simpson’s general critique.
+Since reading Simpson I’ve come across plenty of other accounts that add particular and contemporary details to his general critique.
 For example, David M. Driesen, in his 2024 SMU Law Review Forum article “Donald Trump and the Collapse of Checks and Balances,” concludes “Checks and balances, while not yet completely gone, have collapsed to a significant degree.
 President Trump and his supporters have plans to erode them further.
 All of this conforms to the patterns seen in other societies where an autocratic leader gets elected and then impairs or destroys a functioning democracy with the aid of his political party and a captured Court.”
 Erwin Chemerinsky and Lisa Tucker, in their 2026 article “When the Guardrails Fail: Trump’s Assault on Checks and Balances,” argue that Trump’s second term has included unprecedented efforts to expand executive power, often disregarding statutory limits, restructuring federal agencies, and firing officials in violation of federal law.
 He has repeatedly ignored congressional spending mandates, used emergency powers without legal basis, and weaponized executive authority against law firms, government officials, and institutions.
 They conclude “The first year of this [second] Trump presidency has seen an unprecedented effort to increase executive power and undermine checks and balances.
 It is too soon to know if the guardrails of democracy will hold, but the axiom of systemic fragility would predict that the president’s overreach into the workings of these closely connected institutions may well bring about the death of the rule of law.”
-And a 2014 study done by Martin Gilens and Benjamin Page (from Princeton and Northwestern respectively) demonstrates that, after analyzing 1,779 policy decisions, the people of the United States have only 5% influence on the decisions of Congress whereas interest groups have 24%, business groups have 43%, and the wealthy (top 10%) an astonishing 78%:
+And a study done by Martin Gilens and Benjamin Page (from Princeton and Northwestern respectively) demonstrates that, after analyzing 1,779 policy decisions, the people of the United States have only 5% influence on the decisions of Congress whereas interest groups have 24%, business groups have 43%, and the wealthy (top 10%) an astonishing 78%:

 If we had a democracy then we should be represented by the table in the upper left:

-this is what we would expect in an oligarchy
+This is what we would expect in an oligarchy.

 2) Raise new revenue by making the wealthy and large corporations pay their fair share of taxes.